Varig Flight 810: Conclusions

-The aircraft was determined to be flying normally at impact; at the time of impact the engines were operating at approach power.
+The aircraft was determined to be flying normally when it crashed; at the time of impact the engines were operating at approach power.
 The cause of the accident could not be proven conclusively, but several theories have been suggested.
-The flight time for the 113 mile distance between Pisco and Lima was listed as 23 minutes on the flight plan, when in reality the average flying time reported by other airlines was closer to 16 minutes.
+The flight time for the 113-mile distance between Pisco and Lima was listed as 23 minutes on the flight plan, when in reality the average flying time reported by other airlines was closer to 16 minutes.
 The overestimate of time by seven minutes resulted in the aircraft's excessive altitude when arriving at Lima.
-Analysis of data suggested it was possible that the pilot incorrectly tuned to the Limatambo Non-directional radio beacon in the belief it was for LIM 335.
+Analysis of data suggested it was possible that the pilot incorrectly tuned to the Limatambo non-directional beacon in the belief it was the 335-KHz Lima NDB.
 There was also a possibility that the navigation equipment was giving the flight crew inaccurate information, or a malfunction of the automatic direction finder causing the flight crew to believe the ILS was not functioning.

 The probable cause of the accident was cited as follows:"A deviation, for reasons unknown, from the track prescribed for the instrument approach along the ILS back course of Lima-Callao Airport."